 - Meet the Queen of Caves

-Tour Postojna Cave, the Queen of the Underground World, features a 2 km train ride with a stop to see The Briliant.
+Tour Postojna Cave, the Queen of the Underground World, features a 2 km train ride with a stop to see The Brilliant.

 - Two Adventures

-The package deal includes tours of Postojna Cave and the Predjama Castle, which allows you to see two world known attraction at once.
+The package deal includes tours of Postojna Cave and the Predjama Castle, which allows you to see two world-known attractions at once.

 - 100% Cave Experience

 The package deal includes tickets to Postojna Cave, the Vivarium, as well as the Expo Cave Karst and the Butterflies of the World exhibitions.
 This tour gives you a total dive-in in the world of caves, with all you need and want to know about this underground universe.

 The price for a single adult ticket is €39,20 in the high season and €37,90 in the low season.

 If you want to explore the caves in a more natural way or even stay for more than one day, then Škocjanske Caves are the ones you want to see and explore.
 With natural significance and extreme beauty, they were recognized as a true planet Earth’s treasure in 1986.
 They were entered on a list of natural world heritage sites protected by UNESCO, standing side by side the Grand Canyon and the Great Barrier Reef.

 This underground phenomenon was created by the stream of river Reka collapsing underground which resulted in the largest subterranean canyon in Europe (146 m high). Škocjan cave system has many kilometers of trails for visitors with no less than 500 steps.
 The trail leads you across incredible bridges allowing you to see underground waterfalls (there are no less than 26), grand halls, giant stalactites and stalagmites that have grown to 15 meters in height, and other underground creations made by the karst river.